varmlandsmaskinen/hello-world/README.md

 # hello-world
-what the fuck is going on?
+what the hell is going on?
+That's what i'm trying to figure out.